906 words

 Final Thoughts (From a Girl Who Gets It)#

-If you thought training a model meant pressing a button… now you know it’s way more than that.
+If you walked in thinking training a model meant pressing one shiny button… well, now you know better.

-Whether you want to build models, manage AI teams, or just sound confident when someone says “pipeline” — you’ve got this.
+Maybe you want to build models someday.
+Maybe you want to manage AI teams, or maybe you just want to sound confident the next time someone drops the word “pipeline” in a meeting.
+Either way, code cuties: you’ve got this.

 Stay curious.
 Keep learning.